technomancy/leiningen/README.md

    not bad.

 **Q:** What if my project depends on jars that aren't in any repository?
-**A:** Open-source jars can be uploaded to Clojars (see publishing below), though be sure to use the groupId of "org.clojars.$USERNAME" in order to avoid conflicts and to allow the original authors to claim it in the future once they get around to uploading.
+**A:** Open-source jars can be uploaded to Clojars (see "Publishing" below), though be sure to use the groupId of "org.clojars.$USERNAME" in order to avoid conflicts and to allow the original authors to claim it in the future once they get around to uploading.
-  Alternatively you can install into your local repository in ~/.m2.
+  Alternatively you can install into your local repository in ~/.m2 with Maven for Java libs or "lein install" for Clojure libs.

 **Q:** What happened to [Corkscrew](http://github.com/technomancy/corkscrew)?
 **A:** I tried, but I really couldn't make the wine metaphor work.
 That,